OSMBuildings/OSMBuildings/README.md

-`touchmove` | Fired when a touch point is moved along the map `touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture on a touch screen `loadfeature` | Fired when a 3d object has been loaded
+`touchmove` | Fired when a touch point is moved along the map `touchend` | Fired when the user releases the map on a touch screen `gesturechange` | Fired when the user performs a gesture on a touch screen

 ### OSM Buildings options